|

 This was to be the last time that a McLaren driver stood on the top step of the podium for the remainder of the year, though there were times when they came close.

-Coulthard struggled with the new qualifying format, which places the emphasis on a driver's ability to perform on one 'hot lap', while Raikkonen struggled with a car that was clearly past its sell-by date.
+Coulthard struggled with the new qualifying format, which placed the emphasis on a driver's ability to perform on one 'hot lap', while Raikkonen struggled with a car that was clearly past its sell-by date.

 Both drivers eagerly awaited the arrival of the MP4-18, but it proved to be a long wait.
 The car finally made its test debut in mid-May, ahead of the Monaco Grand Prix.
 But a series of unexplained crashes in testing, and the car's failure to pass the mandatory FIA crash tests, meant that McLaren had to go back to the drawing board (literally), while Coulthard and Raikkonen had to persevere with the MP4-17D.